LLNL/b-mpi3/README.md

 In the last example `world` is the global communicator that passed in this function call.
 There is no global communicator variable `world` that can be accessed directly in a nested function.
-The idea behind this is to avoid using the global communicators in nested functions of the program unless they are explicity passed in the function call.
+The idea behind this is to avoid using the global communicators in nested functions of the program unless they are explicitly passed in the function call.
-Communictors must be usually passed by reference to nested functions.
+Communicators must be usually passed by reference to nested functions.
 Even in traditional MPI it is a mistake to assume that the `COMM_WORLD` is the only available communicator.

 `mpi3::communicator` represent communicators with value-semantics.